AlyeskaBear/becca/README.md

-BECCA is a general learning program for use in any robot or embodied system.
-When using BECCA, a robot learns to do whatever it is rewarded to do, and continues learning throughout its lifetime.
+Becca is a general learning program for use in any robot or embodied system.
+When using Becca, a robot learns to do whatever it is rewarded to do, and continues learning throughout its lifetime.

-###How do I try BECCA out?
+###How do I try Becca out?

 Make sure you have a current version of Anaconda, and version 0.27 or higher of numba.